hetida/hetida-designer/docs/overview.md

 * an orchestration and automation framwork or platform (despite having simple built-in cron scheduling.)
 * a low-code / no-code graphical programming environment:
     * User's are expected to write their own components using Python at an early point.
     * hetida designer is far from providing a comprehensive and complete set of core components and workflows for data science.
+The included base components and workflows mostly serve as examples and starting point.
     * workflows in hetida designer are just [DAGs](https://en.wikipedia.org/wiki/Directed_acyclic_graph): Looping and conditional logic need to be done in component code.
+* a Data Science model management or experiment management solution
 * a database
 * a dashboarding solution
 * a data platform.
 See https://hetida.io/en/ for a platform that integrates hetida designer as its analytics engine.